 Let’s face it, with all of the new digital marketing technology available in 2020, real estate photography seems like a small priority and perhaps a thing of the past.

 But we can assure you that stunning unit-specific photos still play a role in a successful leasing process.
-First, according to industry studies from the Center for Realtor Development, high-quality photography — like the kitchen photo below — helps lease and sell 32% faster than poor photos or a lack of photos altogether.
+First, according to industry studies from the Center for Realtor Development high-quality photography — like the kitchen photo below — helps lease and sell 32% faster than poor photos or a lack of photos altogether.

-High-quality photos give you the opportunity to showcase the uniqueness of each individual unit, as well as the common areas, floorplans and amenities.
+According to luxe interiors and design, high-quality photos give you the opportunity to showcase the uniqueness of each individual unit, as well as the common areas, floorplans and amenities.
 Research has shown that renters are overwhelmingly searching not only for unit photos but also high-quality visuals of the entire apartment community.

 With impressive photography, you are able to control the mood of the individual unit and the images help you tell the story of what it’s like to be a resident in the building.
 Photos are a truly compelling way to give renters the opportunity to picture themselves living in a specific unit.
 With proper lighting, furnishings and well-crafted angles, photos can seal the deal.